 Your Rottweiler is bored

-Rottweilers are not super high energy dogs.
-But they do love to exercise and they excel in canine athletics.
-Your Rottweiler will need lots of activity and play to stay healthy and happy and to avoid putting on weight.
+Rottweilers are not super high-energy dogs.
+But they do love to exercise, and they excel in canine athletics.
+Your Rottweiler will need lots of activity and play to stay healthy and happy and avoid losing weight.

-If your Rottie gets bored, barking is one way your dog has to let you know they would like to play or go for a walk or do something other than being on their own.
+If your Rottie gets bored, barking is one way your dog has to let you know they would like to play, go for a walk, or do something other than being on their own.